 We are not fans of executive committees.
 For lots of Boards the Executive Committee dilutes the knowledge, insight and participation of all the Board’s Directors.
 Too often this happens without the Board realizing what has happened.

-So, what’s the right number of members for your Board of Directors?
+What’s the right number of members for your Board of Directors?

-Think about it and the number may become obvious.
+Trust your own logic.
 It’s likely between five and eleven Directors.